ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 Updating contract properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now you can update contract properties which belong to the Change.
+Now you can update contract properties which belong to the change.

 .. include:: tutorial/contracts-patch.http
    :code: